jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Requirement relating to situation at disposition of share or option (5) The fourth requirement is that, when the non-resident disposes of the share or option,— (a) the venture capital manager must have complied with the venture capital manager’s obligations under the venture investment agreement; and
-  (b) the non-resident must have complied with the non-resident’s obligations under any agreement between the non-resident and the Venture Investment Fund or a company owned by the Venture Investment Fund; and
+  (b) the non-resident must have complied with the non-resident’s obligations under any agreement between the non-resident and New Zealand Growth Capital Partners Limited or a company owned by New Zealand Growth Capital Partners Limited; and
   (c) no person who is resident in New Zealand and no group of associated persons who are resident in New Zealand has a direct or indirect interest of more than 10% in the share or option.
 Venture investment agreement
 (6) In this section, venture investment agreement means an agreement that— (a) is an agreement, relating to investment in companies, between parties that include—
     (i) a venture capital manager; and
-    (ii) the Venture Investment Fund or a company owned by the Venture Investment Fund; and (b) provides for investments under the agreement to be managed by the venture capital manager; and (c) provides that an investment under the agreement must be in a company that, when the first investment in the company under the agreement is made, has in New Zealand—
+    (ii) New Zealand Growth Capital Partners Limited or a company owned by New Zealand Growth Capital Partners Limited; and (b) provides for investments under the agreement to be managed by the venture capital manager; and (c) provides that an investment under the agreement must be in a company that, when the first investment in the company under the agreement is made, has in New Zealand—
     (i) more than 50% in value of the company’s assets; and